maneldoes/maneldoes/_posts/2021-01-24-Welcome-to-my-first-post.markdown

 tags: [Blog, Technology]
 ---

-Hello Everyone!
-Glad you came =) I'm going to post about some interesting things to me, hope you like it!
+Hello everyone and welcome to the blog!
+"MANELDOES" is a blog where I would like to post some interesting things to me: Free content, tools, software... overall IT atmosphere

 Let me attach here some interesting links about what I saw these last few days...

-* https://startbootstrap.com/previews/clean-blog-jekyll -> Another blog template, simple and minimalist
+* [Free blog template](https://startbootstrap.com/previews/clean-blog-jekyll) -> Another blog template, simple and minimalist
-* https://pluto.tv/ -> Free chanels without registration, there is a potential client who is promoting it and it pays my attention about the design, what they offer for free, apparently without ads...
+* [Pluto TV streaming for free](https://pluto.tv/) -> Free chanels without registration, there is a potential client who is promoting it and it pays my attention about the design, what they offer for free, apparently without ads...
-* https://towardsdatascience.com/show-your-ml-project-to-the-internet-in-minutes-2a7bc3167bd0 -> Machine learning quick sample
+* [ML sample](https://towardsdatascience.com/show-your-ml-project-to-the-internet-in-minutes-2a7bc3167bd0) -> Machine learning quick sample
-* https://www.spotify.com/us/premium/?referral=cbs&utm_campaign=cbs -> Premium free spotify for 1 month
+* [Free spotify premium 1 month](https://www.spotify.com/us/premium/?referral=cbs&utm_campaign=cbs) -> Premium free spotify for 1 month
 * [Free Shells](https://shells.red-pill.eu/) -> Free shells (Not tested)
 * [Crackle](https://www.crackle.com/) -> Another TV streaming for free, there are some ads within content (You can avoid GPS restriction through VPN Opera)
 * [Peacock](https://www.peacocktv.com/) -> Another TV streaming for free, there are some ads within content (You can avoid GPS restriction through VPN Opera)